phetsims/phet-info/checklists/core-description-review-checklist.md

 # {{SIM_NAME}} {{VERSION}} Core Description Review Checklist

+Goals of the Checklist

+1. Meet WCAG: Ensure WCAG for Core Description requirements are being met, as often as possible.
+2. Meet PhET Standard: Provide best possible user experience given resource constraints.
+3. Reduce the time that QA spends reviewing sim for items that could be caught earlier in design.
+4. Provide Quick Reference as complement to the Core Description Guide

+Audience (who will use this?)

+1. Designer who created the Core Description to ensure they haven’t forgotten anything.
+2. Additional content expert to ensure language is pedagogically correct and relevant.
+3. An external reviewer (less desirable) to ensure quality of description is there.

 ## General Instructions

 As you work through this list, be sure to keep notes to share with others at weekly Core Description meeting (idea of “continuous learning”).